Electrical

 How Often Should I Schedule Electrical Inspections?

-For most average homes, a professional electrical safety inspection is recommended every three to five years to catch potential issues early and ensure code compliance.
+For most homes, a professional electrical safety inspection is recommended every 3 to 5 years to catch potential issues early and ensure code compliance.
 If your home is older than 25 years, especially if it has outdated components like aluminum wiring, you should schedule an inspection more frequently, ideally every one to three years.
-An inspection is also crucial and should be scheduled immediately after a major storm, before or after any major renovation, or when installing a large new appliance like an EV charger.
+An inspection is also crucial and should be scheduled immediately after a major storm, before or after any major renovation, or when installing a large new appliance, such as an EV charger.
 Never hesitate to call for an immediate inspection if you notice persistent electrical warning signs, such as flickering lights or a burning smell.
 Regular professional checks are the best preventative maintenance for the safety and efficiency of your electrical system.

 24/7 Emergency Service Having Trouble?
 We Can Help!